-Responsible Care® is the chemical industry’s unique global initiative that drives continual improvement in health, safety and environmental (HSE) performance, together with open and transparent communication with stakeholders.
-Responsible Care was launched in 1985 by the Canadian Chemical Producer’s Association and is now implemented globally through international, national and regional associations such as the International Council of Chemical Associations, American Chemistry Council, European Chemical Industry Council (CEFIC), Association of International Chemical Manufacturers (AICM) and
+Responsible Care® is the chemical industry’s unique global initiative that drives continual improvement in health, safety, environment and security (HSES) performance, along with open and transparent communication with stakeholders.
+Responsible Care was launched in 1985 by the Canadian Chemical Producers Association and is now implemented globally through international, national and regional associations such as the International Council of Chemical Associations, American Chemistry Council, European Chemical Industry Council (CEFIC), Association of International Chemical Manufacturers (AICM) and others.

 Eastman adheres to the Responsible Care Global Charter, which goes beyond the original elements of Responsible Care.
 The charter focuses on new and important challenges facing the chemical industry and global society.
 It includes the growing public dialogue over sustainable development and public health issues related to the use of chemical products.
 The charter also addresses the need for greater industry transparency and the opportunity to achieve greater harmonization and consistency among the national Responsible Care programs currently implemented.

-Eastman was a leader in the development of the American Chemistry Council’s Responsible Care Codes of Management Practices.
-We built our Responsible Care Management System on the Codes of Management Practices and our HSES management system.
-Our management system is comprised of our Responsible Care Pledge, Guiding Principles, procedures, policies and documents that govern our activities, operations and the way we conduct business.
-Core elements of our system includes:
+Our company was a leader in the development of the American Chemistry Council’s Responsible Care Codes of Management Practices.
+We built our Responsible Care management system on the Codes of Management Practices and our HSES management system.
+Our management system is comprised of our Responsible Care pledge, guiding principles, procedures, policies and documents that govern our activities, operations and the way we conduct business.
+Core elements of our system include product stewardship, distribution safety, health and safety, process safety, emergency response, security, environmental stewardship, communication, community advisory panels and audits.